 The day was just like any other day.

 It was almost 6pm, and most of my colleagues have left already.
 I stayed later because I wanted to tie up some loose ends at my new job.
 The sun was still up and the campus was mostly empty, as I headed towards the parking garage.
-I use the side entrance since it’s closer to my office even though the surrounding area is more isolated.
+I used a side parking entrance since it’s closer to my office even though the surrounding area is more isolated.

-I walked towards the garage as I have done before, while taking in the tranquility of the environment.
+I walked towards the garage as I normally do, taking in the tranquility of the environment.
 Suddenly, I noticed something running across the grounds out of the corner of my eyes.

 My first reaction was one of surprise.
-Based on the size and shape of the animal, my first reaction was that it was a deer.
+Based on the size and shape of the animal, my first thought was that it was a deer.
 There are deers around this area?

 That initial thought was quickly overridden by my second analysis.
 Based on the way the animal was running and the look of its hind legs, it can’t be a deer.
 It looked more like a dog.
 A really, really big dog.
-After all, I’ve seen people walk their dogs on the campus, though the owner is usually nearby.
+After all, I’ve seen people walk their dogs around campus, though the owners are usually nearby.
 I glanced around.
 To my horror, I see no owners in sight.
 In fact, there was no one nearby.

-At that moment, I realized that it’s probably a wildlife animal.
+At that moment, I realized that it was a wildlife.
 A dog couldn’t have run across the campus as swiftly as the animal just did.

-Suddenly, I have this horrible feeling at the pit of my stomach.
+Suddenly, I have this horrible feeling in the pit of my stomach.
 I couldn’t be sure, but it occurred to me that it might be a coyote.